OUR VISION: Every Child a Graduate, College and Career Ready

 Behaviors such as perseverance, responsibility, adaptability, and leadership

 These proficiencies and attributes come from rigorous, rich, and well-rounded public school experiences.
-Click here to access additional resources on the agency vision and mission.

 OUR MISSION: Educational Equity—every student has what they need to learn when they need it.